Citation, DOI & article data

-It has been expanded to include other lymphoid malignancies that develop in CLL patients, including Hodgkin disease, prolymphocytic leukaemia (PLL), the Hodgkin variant of Richter transformation, small non-cleaved cell lymphoma, lymphoblastic lymphoma, and hairy cell leukaemia 8.
+It has been expanded to include other lymphoid malignancies that develop in CLL patients, including Hodgkin disease, prolymphocytic leukemia (T-PLL), the Hodgkin variant of Richter transformation, small non-cleaved cell lymphoma, lymphoblastic lymphoma, and hairy cell leukemia 8.
 Lymph node biopsy is required for the diagnosis of Richter transformation.

-Richter transformation is observed in about 5-10% of patients with chronic lymphocytic leukaemia 5.
+Richter transformation is observed in about 5-10% of patients with chronic lymphocytic leukemia 5.

-Patients present with an aggressive disease course, with rapidly enlarging lymph nodes, hepatosplenomegaly, and elevated serum lactate dehydrogenase (LDH) levels.
+Patients present with an aggressive disease course, with rapidly enlarging lymph nodes, hepatomegaly, splenomegaly, and elevated serum lactate dehydrogenase (LDH) levels.
 Systemic symptoms include weight loss, fever, and drenching night sweats.
 Abdominal pain may be a consequence of further hepatic and/or splenic enlargement.

 The nodal disease can potentially occur anywhere in the body.
 The disease can also present as distinct mass-like lesions 1.